 - The Mid-rotation Student Clinical Performance Evaluation is a formative assessment to be completed by the preceptor of record and submitted electronically through Exxat. - 7.
 Additional Assessments: Preceptor Evaluation by the Student and Clinical Site Evaluation by the Student should be completed by the student and submitted electronically.
 These evaluations will be due on the last day of the rotation at 11:59 pm.
+Rotation specific assessments will be completed on callback days.
+See syllabi for specific details.
 Self-assessments will be intermittently completed by the student to evaluate growth.